Ecotourism is an innovative tool to promote the conservation of wild areas.

 - Trips have a primary focus on visiting remote and relatively unaltered natural environments.

-- Our tours provide direct benefit to the local economy and inhabitants, thereby providing an incentive for community support and preservation of wild areas and wildlife habitat.
+- Our tours provide direct benefit to the local economy and inhabitants, providing an incentive for community support and preservation of wild areas and wildlife habitat.

 For more information about sustainable tourism in Alaska, please contact The Ecotourism Society.